hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 SPUD can be used for path declarations: information delivered to the endpoints from devices along the path.
-Path declarations can be thought of as enhanced ICMP for transports using SPUD, allowing information about the condition or state of the path or the session to be communicated directly to a sender.
+Path declarations can be thought of as enhanced ICMP for transports using SPUD, allowing information about the condition or state of the path or the tube to be communicated directly to a sender.

 Path declarations are always sent directly back to a sender in response to a SPUD packet.
-The scope of a path declaration is the session (identified by Session ID) to which it is associated.
-Devices along the path cannot make declarations to endpoints without a session to associate them with.
+The scope of a path declaration is the tube (identified by tube ID) to which it is associated.
+Devices along the path cannot make declarations to endpoints without a tube to associate them with.
 Path declarations are sent to one endpoint in a SPUD conversation by the path device sending SPUD packets with the source IP address and UDP port from the other endpoint in the conversation.
 These "spoofed" packets  are required to allow